kaneuffe/RTP-microhack/README.md

 In continuation, we will run another 3 jobs.
 We do this in the same way as before:

 1) Modify namd-sjob.sh
-2) submit tyhe job using sbatch
+2) Submit the job using sbatch
 3) Wait for the job to finish
-4) Modify namd-sjob
+4) Modify namd-sjob.sh
 5) ...

 with the following number of cores and nodes: